defending fruit … and other NONcomplex carbs

 the right sugars won’t make you fat, but rather will improve metabolism

-- Eating ripe fruits in place of starches and complex carbohydrates reduces the tendency to store fat.
+- Eating properly ripened fruits in place of starches and complex carbohydrates reduces the tendency to store fat.

 - Fructose and sucrose consumption enhances energy without increased weight gain or impairing insulin action. – Research links here and here

-- Fructose increases overall metabolism – Research links here and here
+- Fructose increases overall metabolism – Research link here

 - Sugar is not fattening – good read here